Shockwave Therapy Chesterfield, VA: Complete Guide to Benefits, Treatment & Conditions

 What Are The Side Effects Of Shockwave Therapy?

-Mild and short-lived: tenderness, swelling, or soreness for a few days (from an inflammation trigger).
+Mild and short-lived: tenderness, swelling, or soreness for a few days (triggered by inflammation).
 Rare bruising if parameters are off.
 Safe when done by pros, no major risks for most.

 Is Shockwave Therapy Safe?